A guide to life insurance for drug users from award-winning…

 Their policies have been created specifically for those with certain chronic or serious pre-existing conditions, who find it difficult to secure standard cover.

-This type of applicant is known by insurers as an impaired life insurance or impaired risk applicant.
+This type of applicant is known by insurers as an impaired risk applicant.

 The Exeter Friendly Society Limited (EFS Ltd) was established in 2008 after the merge of two friendly societies, the Exeter Friendly Society and Pioneer Friendly Society.

 Since the 1880’s these societies have provided private medical insurance and income protection cover.